stfc/StylES/README.md

 # Testloop
 #### 2D Homogeneous Isotropic Turbulence (2D-HIT) - single image
-This test consists into reproducing the same single 2D HIT image after training StyleLES.
+The test consists into reproducing a single 2D HIT image.
 The following results are expected when running the solver after installing the conda enviroment as above and the following command lines

 - python main.py
-- python utilities.py
+- python utilities/compare.py

 ![image info](./testloop/Real_vs_fake.png)